 For a comprehensive Internet strategy, your website should have prominent visibility for both local and root search terms.
 As mentioned previously, root search terms account for 80% of consumer searches.
 Unfortunately, obtaining visibility for these root terms is one of the biggest SEO challenges medical practices face.
-It is much easier to optimize a website for a local search like "LASIK Houston," than for the root terms "LASIK" or "LASIK eye surgery."
-Since it is virtually impossible for a private practice website to obtain organic listings for root search terms, it is best to purchase listings in LASIK directories that have root search term visibility.
-(To learn more about how to assess which LASIK directories are best, see the information below about how to choose a LASIK directory.)
+It is much easier to optimize a website for a local search like "liposuction Houston," than for the root terms "liposuction" or "plastic surgery."
+Since it is virtually impossible for a private practice website to obtain organic listings for root search terms, it is best to purchase listings in plastic surgeon directories that have root search term visibility.
+(To learn more about how to assess which directories are best, see the information below about how to choose a plastic surgeon directory.)
 We recommend that your practice website SEO strategy focus on local search terms.

 For PPC advertising, you can purchase both the local and root search terms.
-Since the root search terms have much higher traffic than the local terms, it is important to monitor your PPC program carefully to
+Since the root search terms have much higher traffic than the local terms, it is important to monitor your PPC program carefully to ensure that the cost does not accelerate too rapidly.
+Also, when you purchase the root terms, make sure that the geographic area for these